ArnaudAjamian/BrainStation_Capstone/README.md

 ## Setting Up the Requisite Conda Environment
 ---

-To set-up the necessary conda environment, please refer to the `capstone_conda_environment.yml` file.
-This file will enable you to create the necessary environment to run the Jupyter Notebook.
+To set-up the necessary conda environment, please refer to the `requirements` file.
+This will enable you to create the necessary environment to run the Jupyter Notebook.

 Creating the Conda environment may be done in one of two ways:
 - Create an environment from a `.txt` file